brianmhunt/HookPromises/README.md

 # Creation and Chaining Call Stack

-Each promise instance has a `creationStack`, and once resolved or rejected a `resolutionStack`.
+Each promise instance has a `creationStack` property, and once resolved or rejected a `resolutionStack` property.

 ## License & Thanks